-The ICRC has expanded its visits to places of detention and supplemented them with medical and nutritional aid and efforts to improve sanitation.
-It also provides assistance for the national committee on international humanitarian law, and runs a training programme for police forces on human rights principles applicable to peace-keeping and peace-building operations.
+The ICRC provides support to the national committee of international humanitarian law and runs a training programme for police forces on human rights principles applicable to the use of force in law-enforcement operations.

-About 1.2 million people live in Mauritius and some 70,000 in the Seychelles.
-The ICRC supports the National Red Cross Societies and the national committees on international humanitarian law of both countries.
+In Mauritius and the Seychelles, the ICRC supports the National Red Cross Societies and their national committees on international humanitarian law.